 Pui Ying currently studies real estate at the National University of Singapore.
 She believes that infrastructure development is the foundation of economic growth and sees huge potential in the Southeast Asia and China market.
 Hence, she thinks that it is important for youths to be ASEAN-China savvy so that they can help to unleash the potential of the region.

 Brenda currently studies Information Systems and Economics at National University of Singapore.
 She was one of the four recipients of MOE-ASEAN scholarship from Myanmar.
 Through spending time in a community of ASEAN and Chinese scholars, she developed her interest in connecting passionate youths across ASEAN-China region to form meaningful partnerships.
-She founded STEPS Volunteering Youth Organisation, and a pioneering overseas CIP project, and is currently in the core team of a start-up in Myanmar.
+She founded STEPS Volunteering Youth Organisation, and a pioneering overseas CIP project.

 Ian is currently a final year student specializing in Cyber Security and Digital Forensics at Nanyang Polytechnic.
 He believes having diverse learning experiences from young is the catalyst to nurture resilient leaders of tomorrow and is an avid supporter of activities that drive youth empowerment.

 As a 2020 President's Scout (Singapore), Ian's passion lies in fostering closer ties with fellow ASEAN Scouts and collaborating with like-minded people on projects that fuel innovation, diversity and inclusion.